truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

 ####theView

 * **Returns:**
-    * (JQuery Element) Pointer to the Webble View Element in the DOM
+    * (JQuery Element) Pointer to the Webble Element
+        * to access the View in the DOM and the Webble scope

 ```JavaScript
 // Get accesss to a inner JQuery element of the Webble using theView